-Capacity shortfalls that remain after complying with state RPSs are resolved by building new electric generating units from a list of candidates.
+Capacity shortfalls that remain after complying with renewable resource expansion goals specified in each utility's IRP are resolved by building new electric generating units from a list of candidates.
 The cost and characteristics of candidate technologies for future capacity expansion that were used for power systems analysis were provided in Table K.1-1.
 These technologies and associated attributes and costs were based for data found in EIA's 2014 AEO (EIA 2014).

 The AURORA capacity expansion feature was used to guide the selection of a plausible capacity expansion plan for the SLCA/IP system.
 The methodology utilized models the expansion path for an aggregate eight large customer pool labeled "Pool A" in Figure K.1-3.
-The expansion plan determined under each alternative meets a 15% target reserve margin for pool A (large customers and SLCA/IP federal hydropower resources) plus additional capacity to replace lost Glen Canyon capacity that is allocated to small customers.
+The expansion plan determined under each alternative meets a 15% target reserve margin for pool A (large customers and SLCA/IP federal hydropower resources), plus additional capacity to replace lost Glen Canyon capacity that is allocated to small customers.
 Under an alternative, large customers therefore replace the entire lost capacity even though only a portion (i.e., about 75% under current SLCA/IP LTF capacity allocations) of this lost capacity would contractually affect these larger utilities.
-Because small customers would most likely not build capacity in the future, it was assumed the lost capacity allocated to these small utilities (i.e., about 25%) would be replaced via the capacity expansion pathways of the aggregate eight large systems (Pool A).
 Small customers pay for this capacity by purchasing it from the large customers via LTF contracts.